josfam/alx-backend-python/0x00-python_variable_annotations/README.md

 Write a type-annotated function `sum_list` which takes a list `input_list` of
 \
 floats as argument and returns their sum as a float.

+## 6. Complex types - mixed list

+Write a type-annotated function `sum_mixed_list` which takes a list `mxd_lst`
+\
+of integers and floats and returns their sum as a float.